AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/01_Spark_Tutorial.md

 ## d.
 Master Resilience :

-What if I shutdonw my master 1?
+What if I shutdown my master 1?
 At this moment, Zookeeper will handle the selection of a new Master Spark.

 When I'll stop my master 1, the Master 2 will be elected new Master and all Worker nodes will be attached to the new elected master.